 Sertoli cells function as an endocrine gland. i.e. secrete three types of hormones:

-(i) Antimullerian hormone: Function of this hormone is degradation of female gonads in male embryo (In male seminal vesicle is the ruminant part of oviduct of female).
+Antimullerian hormone: This hormone's function is the degradation of female gonads in the male embryo (In male seminal vesicle is the ruminant part of the oviduct of female).

-(ii) Inhibin hormone: Function of this hormone is to control excess secretion of pituitary gland and prevent the over-production of sperms.
+Inhibin hormone: This hormone's function is to control excess secretion of the pituitary gland and prevent the over-production of sperms.

-(iii) Androgen binding protein: Function of this hormone is to concentrate testosterone in seminiferous tubules because testosterone is must for spermatogenesis in seminiferous tubules.
+Androgen binding protein: This hormone's function is to concentrate testosterone in seminiferous tubules because testosterone is a must for spermatogenesis in seminiferous tubules.

 An adult male produces over 1012 to 1013 sperm cells each day.
 These gradually move into the epididymis and the first portion of the vas deferens, where they undergo further maturation and are stored.

-- Each secondary spermatocyte has 22 + X or 22 + Y chromosomes.
+Each secondary spermatocyte has 22 + X or 22 + Y chromosomes.
 It divides to form two spermatids.
-This is the second meiotic division and this time there is no reduction in chromosome number(spermatocytogenesis).
+This is the second meiotic division and this time, and there is no reduction in chromosome number(spermatocytogenesis).

-In spermiogenesis first, of all nucleus of spermatid shift at one side.
-Except chromatin material, all the structures come out from nucleus as a result nucleus become small and light in weight.
-Then several golgi vesicles are gathered just above the nucleus.
+In spermiogenesis first, all nuclei of spermatid shift at one side.
+Except for chromatin material, all the structures come out from the nucleus.
+As a result, the nucleus becomes small and light in weight.
+Then several Golgi vesicles are gathered just above the nucleus.

 Some of the Golgi vesicles develop granules called Proacrosomal granules, such granule containing vesicle is called Proacroblast.
-Rest of the golgi vesicles are called Golgirest, the golgirest dissolve in cytoplasm.
-All the proacroblast fuse and form large vesicle called Acroblast and it's granule is called Acrosomal granule.
+The rest of the Golgi vesicles are called Golgirest, and the goldcrest dissolves in the cytoplasm.
+All the proacroblast fuse and form a large vesicle called Acroblast and its granule is called Acrosomal granule.

 Acroblast arranged just above the nucleus.
-Then cytoplasm of spermatid starts moving towards posterior side.
-As a result, plasma membrane shrinks and gets attached to acroblast and nucleus.
+Then cytoplasm of the spermatid starts moving towards the posterior side.
+As a result, the plasma membrane shrinks and gets attached to the acroblast and nucleus.
 Due to this head of sperm is formed.
-Now centriole of spermatid are arranged at right angle to each other just beneath the nucleus and distal centriole starts forming axonema, then all the mitochondria of spermatid are arranged in spiral order around axonema.
-In this way middle piece of sperm is formed.
-Now axonema elongates towards posterior side and forms tail.
+Now centriole of the spermatid is arranged at a right angle to each other just beneath the nucleus and the distal centriole starts forming axoneme, then all the mitochondria of the spermatid are arranged in spiral order around the axoneme.
+In this way, a middle piece of sperm is formed.
+Now axoneme elongates towards posterior side and forms tail.

-Cytoplasm of spermatid continuously flows towards posterior side.
-At last cytoplasm constrict from base and detach from sperm in from of large mass and mass of cytoplasm received by sertoli cells through method of phagocytosis and provide nutrition to sperm.
+The cytoplasm of the spermatid continuously flows towards the posterior side.
+At last, cytoplasm constricts from the base and detaches from sperm in the form of large mass and mass of cytoplasm received by Sertoli cells through the method of phagocytosis and provide nutrition to sperm.

-- Acrosome is a bag like structure filled with lytic enzymes called Sperm lysins.
+The acrosome is a bag-like structure filled with lytic enzymes called Sperm lysins.

-- In the anterior part of middle piece neck is present.
-The neck is narrow: it contains a proximal & distal centriole (or Basal body).
+In the anterior part of the middle piece, the neck is present.
+The neck is narrow: It contains a proximal & distal centriole (or Basal body).

-- An axial filament begins just behind this centriole, it passes through the middle piece and extends into the tail.
-At the point where the middle piece joins the tail, this axial filament passes through a ring-like structure called the Annulus (or ring centriole or zensons ring).
+An axial filament begins just behind this centriole; it passes through the middle piece and extends into the tail.
+At the point where the middle piece joins the tail, this axial filament passes through a ring-like structure called the Annulus (or ring centriole or seasons ring).

-- That part of the axial filament which lies in the middle piece, is surrounded by a spiral sheath made up of mitochondria.
-(Nebenkern sheath) Nuclear part of head of spermatozoa consist of chromatin (mostly DNA) that is extremely condensed.
+That part of the axial filament which lies in the middle piece is surrounded by a spiral sheath made up of mitochondria.
+(Nebenkern sheath) The nuclear part of a head of spermatozoa consists of chromatin (mostly DNA) that is extremely condensed.
 It contains a basic nature protein called Protamin.

-The axial filament, that passes through the middle piece and most of the tail, is actually composed of several fibrils arranged.
-There is a pair of central fibrils, surrounded by nine pairs (doublets) arranged in a circle around the central pair (9+2).
+The axial filament that passes through the middle piece and most of the tail is actually composed of several fibrils arranged.
+A pair of central fibrils, surrounded by nine pairs (doublets), is arranged in a circle around the central pair (9+2).
 This arrangement of one central pair of fibrils surrounded by nine doublets is covered by nine solid protein fibres in the middle piece (making the arrangement as 9 + 9 + 2).

-In the proximal tail part it is covered by only two solid protein fibres (therefore arrangement is 2 + 9 + 2), while end part of tail has no protein covering (therefore arrangement is 9 + 2).
-Immediately outside the fibrils there is a fibrous sheath.
+Only two solid protein fibres cover the proximal tail part (therefore arrangement is 2 + 9 + 2), while the end part of the tail has no protein covering (therefore arrangement is 9 + 2).
+Immediately outside the fibrils, there is a fibrous sheath.

-Middle piece (also called as the energy chamber) is surrounded by spirally arranged mitochondria (Nebenkern sheath).
+The middle piece (also called the energy chamber) is surrounded by spirally arranged mitochondria (Nebenkern sheath).
 Finally, the entire sperm is enclosed in a plasma membrane.

 “Oogenesis is the process of formation of female gametes.”

-- Primary follicles are bounded with more granulosa cell layer and form secondary follicles.
+Primary follicles are bounded with more granulosa cell layer and from secondary follicles.